gyaneshg96/helper-app/README.md

 # Boilerplate Project
-An app to rent helper and maid.
-For now simple appointment booking
+An app to rent housekeep and cooks.
+For now simple viewing and inserting helpers in Bengaluru.